ppbordoloi/java-assignment-2/README.md

 # java-assignment-2
-Create a Java ShoppingCart Web Application using Spring MVC and Hibernate(Same as Flipkart)The following features are implemented in this
+Create a Java ShoppingCart Web Application using Spring MVC and Hibernate(Same as Flipkart)The following features are implemented in this -

-  •Admin login
+  1. Admin login
-  •Product addition by admin
+  2. Product addition by admin
-  •User login•Add item to cart
+  3. User login•Add item to cart
-  •Delete item to cart
+  4. Delete item to cart
-  •Billing of the items in cart
+  5. Billing of the items in cart

 #Solution -
 It's a Java based Shopping Cart Web Application using SPring MVC and Hibernate.